Clover (mobile app): Features

 The Clover app was free to download, with most features also free to use.
 There were added features offered through a "Premium Clover Subscription", which could be purchased through an iTunes or Google Play account for 1, 3, or 6 months.
 A 7-day free trial could also be purchased, which would give users seven days to try the app for free before subscribing to a monthly subscription.

 The app had several free features, including seeing who liked you, who you liked, who was a match, profile viewing information and photos.
 If a user liked you, you could chat with each other for free.

 "Boosts" were required to feature yourself in the featured banner at the top of the chat screen and could be bought in packages of 1, 5, or 10.

 Features, which required a "Premium Clover Subscription", included advanced filters for various parameters including: interests, intention, height, ethnicity, hair color and eye color.
 The subscription also allowed a user to send chat messages to anyone, regardless of whether that specific profile liked the user, and read receipts.
 Subscribers also received free "Boosts" so that they could feature themselves in the feature strip at the top of the chat screen.

-Clover launched a "On Demand Dating" feature on January 7, 2015, that would let users have the app set up a date for them.
+Clover launched an "On Demand Dating" feature on January 7, 2015, that would let users have the app set up a date for them.
 Similar to a blind date, users could choose the location and time that they wished to have the date and the app listed potential matches.
 Users could then review their matches and confirm the date.
 The app also provided suggestions for locations based on price and popularity.
 This feature was free to use.

 On February 22, 2016, Clover launched a free "Mixers" feature, which allowed users to create online chat groups and in-person meet up groups for users who share similar interests.
 Mixers could also be sorted by trending, number of attendees, number of comments, or most recently created profiles.